 2. Stone Sourcing & Materials

-I hold special gems I have collected over the years (can’t wait to show you!) and can source Australian sapphires, Argyle Champagne Diamonds, and opals, along with whatever else your heart may desire.
-Recycled gold is used for all bespoke work.
+I hold special gems I’ve collected over the years (can’t wait to show you!) and can source Australian sapphires, Argyle Champagne Diamonds, and opals, along with whatever else your heart may desire.
+Recycled gold is used for all cast bespoke work.

 I can work with heirloom stones, depending on the condition and suitability of the gem.
-A small fee may apply to identify stones.
-Any existing gold can potentially be traded for credit towards your piece, but at this stage I am not able to use client-supplied gold in the making process.
+Any existing gold can potentially be traded for credit toward your piece, but at this stage I am not able to use client-supplied gold in the making process.

 3. Design Development